Mentor a Challenge Team

 Share Alliance News

 Help spread the word about the Nittany AI Alliance across Penn State campuses, colleges, and departments.
 The Alliance is most successful when a broad spectrum of individuals, skills, and areas of expertise are represented in our challenges and events.
-Some easy ways you can advocate for the Alliance include:
+Some easy ways to advocate for the Alliance include:

-- sharing via your social media channels and use the hashtag #NittanyAI
+- sharing via social media channels, using #NittanyAI

-- talking with your classes or student clubs and organizations
+- talking with classes or student clubs and organizations

 - emailing students, colleagues, or friends